the Name

 where do users experience pain or confusion?

-The pain points are a lack of knowledge about what to include in a disaster plan, limited time and resources, difficulty getting buy-in from those involved, complexity of the planning process, limited access to information, and lack of guidance and support.
+The synthesized pain points are 1) a lack of knowledge about what to include in a disaster plan, 2) limited time and resources, 3) difficulty getting buy-in from those involved, 4) complexity of the planning process, 5) limited access to information, and 6) lack of guidance and support.

 what other solutions does the user have access to?

 We also conducted a Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis to manage Crisis Essentials' place in the landscape.
-We analyzed both Noggin and Citizen.
-We found that the tool should have a focus on integrated communication and customization, while also removing specified content.
+We then analyzed both Noggin and Citizen.
+We found that the tool should have a focus on integrated communication and customization, while also removing unnecessary content.

 Delivery